jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Tasks
 Erin Playtest:
+- Bug: "Pick -7 cards" shows when you first start
 - When a trap triggers, it should pause unit movement
 - "f" view for spells has broken css
 - Right click on toolbar spell when spells are queued up highlights them all, should just highlight on toolbar